dotnet/EntityFramework.Docs/entity-framework/core/querying/filters.md

 > Note the use of a DbContext instance level field: `_tenantId` used to set the current tenant.
 Model-level filters will use the value from the correct context instance (that is, the instance that is executing the query).

 > [!NOTE]
 > It is currently not possible to define multiple query filters on the same entity - only the last one will be applied.
-However, you can define a single filter with multiple conditions using regular `AND`.
+However, you can define a single filter with multiple conditions using the logical _AND_ operator ([`&&` in C#](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/boolean-logical-operators#conditional-logical-and-operator-)).

 ## Disabling Filters